Animae-Magnae-Prodigus/blog/_posts/science-fiction/2024-12-19-Philip-K-Dick-Beyond-Lies-the-Wub.md

 # Overall: 6/9.
+Cult
 It made me sympathetic with the Wub at first and disliked the captain's brutality in killing an intelligent alien who had precious capacities.
 So I was impressed when it turned out that the supposed powerless alien won and substituted the captain at last.
 Philip Dick was no doubt a great master in controlling readers' feelings.
+No wonder he was described as a cult writer in the introduction written by VanderMeers.
+It’s extremely simple and short but full of PDK’s spirit.
+I suppose that’s why VanderMeers chose it.